 The first few days of our journey found us getting acquainted with and oriented to this place- the face of her landscape, the moods of her waters and winds.
-Not content to merely be an Algonquin Park transplanted a few hundred miles to the northwest, this place had its own personality- its own unique gifts and needs – and it took us some time to realize that and embrace her for who she was.
+Not content to merely be an Algonquin Park transplanted a few hundred miles to the northwest, this place had her own personality- her own unique gifts and needs – and it took us some time to realize this and to embrace her for who she was.

 We met at the outfitters at 8 am, loaded our gear into and onto the truck and were soon on the deeply rutted and scree covered ‘road’ into the wilderness.
 Two hours later, we were unloaded at the trailhead to a 350 meter portage, which would lead to our first glimpse of the water.
 Exiting the woods at the other end of that trail, the winds were already blowing lustily down the lake from the North.

 In our canoes at last, the tailwind at our backs we rounded the first point of land, and quickly learned how abruptly the moods of this place could change, as suddenly the waters in the lee of the land were still as glass and quiet as twilight.
 I could have easily stopped for the day on that invitingly peaceful point where we turned northward in our route, but we had a few more portages to put behind us before we would be ready to make camp.